-Cerro Chucantí has also been designated an Important Bird Area by the Panama Audubon Society and is rated as a High-Priority Endemic Bird Area of the World (EBA 024: Darien Highlands) by Birdlife International with specialties like the endemic Beautiful Treerunner (Margarornis bellulus), an endemic race of Russet-crowned Quail-Dove (Geotrygon goldmani oreas), and an undescribed race of the Varied Solitaire (Myadestes coloratus spp.).
+Cerro Chucantí has been designated an Important Bird Area by the Panama Audubon Society and is rated as a High-Priority Endemic Bird Area of the World (EBA 024: Darien Highlands) by Birdlife International with specialties like the endemic Beautiful Treerunner (Margarornis bellulus), an endemic race of Russet-crowned Quail-Dove (Geotrygon goldmani oreas), and an undescribed race of the Varied Solitaire (Myadestes coloratus spp).

-Size: 1500 acres
+Preserve Size: 1,500 acres

-Threats: Deforestation by logging and cattle ranching
+Threats: Deforestation for logging and agriculture

 Explore the Reserve

 Learn more about the Cerro Chucantí private reserve, including interactive maps!

 The Cerro Chucantí Private Nature Reserve is a unique area for research, with multiple ecosystems and over 10 new species discovered since 2008.

 Our founder, Guido Berguido, first visited Cerro Chucantí in 2004 in the hopes of encotunering a few “lifers” – bird species he had not seen before.
 Near Cerro Chucantí’s peak, Guido got more than he expected: he saw a Beautiful Treerunner (Margarornis bellulus) and several Varied Solitaires (Myadestes coloratus), which were previously only known to occur nearly 100km farther east in the highlands near Panamá’s border with Columbia.